jcarlosadm/notation-analysis/README.md

 import this project like maven project on eclipse

-in eclipse, go to libs/git-commit-statistics, right click and import as maven project
+in eclipse, go to libs/git-commit-statistics, right click and import like maven project

 Download the srcML in http://131.123.42.38/lmcrs/ for your OS. unzip and put the files src2srcml and srcml2src in folder "srcML"